FRACerqueira/PromptPlus/docs/multiselect.md

 - ```csharp
   TextSelector(Func<T, string> value)
     ```
-    - Function to extract value with type T from string and displayed.
+    - Function to extract value with type T to string and displayed.
     - For IEnumerable type, if ommited,the value will be item => item.ToString()
     - For enum value, if ommited,the value will be the \[Display\] attribute if it exists or an enum string.
+- ```csharp
+  DescriptionSelector(Func<T, string> value)
+    ```
+    - Function to extract the value with type T to string and displayed in the description line.
+- ```csharp
+  ShowGroupOnDescription(string noGroupMessage)
+    ```
+    - Show the description line with the group name or use the noGroupMessage parameter when there is no group.
+    - Must have declared method DescriptionSelector
 - ```csharp
   Range(int minvalue, int maxvalue)
     ```